owenHochwald/rec-mind/README.md

 <div align="center">
   <h1 align="center">RecMind</h1>
   <p align="center">
-    A distributed semantic news search system with RAG architecture
+    A private, self-hosted knowledge base system for intelligent content discovery
     <br />
-    Built with Go microservices, Python ML pipeline, and vector databases
+    Like NotebookLM, but for your personal research and reading collection
     <br />
     <br />